cscov/store-no-8/README.md

 * Indexes on `id`, `order_id`, `item_id`

-* This table was added to create a many-to-many association between orders and items.
+* This joins table was added to create a many-to-many association between orders and items.

 ### Models
 #### users